Internships offer a structured introduction to working life in the sector and the organisation.

-For many students, a formal internship is their first foray into the world of accountancy.
-Internships are an opportunity to get to know the sector, make contacts and see whether an employer or a type of work is a good fit.
-Work experience is of course also a great opportunity to boost your application for full-time jobs.
-Some firms, such as Deloitte, formally require you to have some work experience on your CV.
-It expects to see at least four weeks' worth, although they don't have to be consecutive weeks or a formal internship.
+For many students, a formal internship is their first introduction to the world of accountancy.
+Internships are an opportunity to get to know the sector, network and see whether an employer or a type of work is a good fit.
+Work experience in accountancy is of course also a great opportunity to boost your application for full-time jobs.

-You will need to put some effort into finding the right internship, however, and even more into making a successful application.
+You will need to put some effort into finding the right accountancy internship for you, however, and even more into making a successful application.
+We've answered seven of your most common questions about accountancy internships.

 1. What is an accountancy internship?